-Supervision is defined by NMBI as 'the provision of oversight, direction, guidance or support by a nurse or midwife to nursing students.
-Supervision may be direct or indirect' (NMBI, 2016).
-'Direct supervision means that the supervising nurse or midwife is actually present and works with the nursing student undertaking a delegated role or activity.
-Indirect supervision implies that the nurse or midwife does not directly observe the nursing student undertaking a delegated role oversight, direction, guidance and support and evaluation' (NMBI, 2016).
+Supervision is defined by NMBI as "the provision of oversight, direction, guidance or support by a nurse or midwife to nursing students.
+Supervision may be direct or indirect" (NMBI, 2015).
+"Direct supervision means that the supervising nurse or midwife is actually present and works with the nursing student undertaking a delegated role or activity.
+Indirect supervision implies that the nurse or midwife does not directly observe the nursing student undertaking a delegated role or activity.
+Both direct and indirect supervision can include oversight, direction, guidance and support and evaluation" (NMBI, 2015).